 Meet these Ancient Grains: Re-Discovering the Ancient Wheat Varieties

 Ancient grains are grains which were first domesticated at the dawn of agriculture.
 Einkorn, emmer (this group includes khorasan and durum), and spelt are considered ancient grains in the wheat family.
-Heirloom varieties of other common grains — such as black barley, red and black rice, blue corn — might also be considered ancient grains.
+Heirloom varieties of other common grains besides wheat — such as black barley, red and black rice, blue corn — might also be considered ancient grains.
 All ancient grains are by definition also "heritage".

 The term “heritage wheat” refers to any variety that existed before the introduction of high-yielding, hybridized grains during the Green Revolution in the mid-20th century.
 Some experts, however, prefer to apply the term more strictly to include only those varieties known to exist before the 1880s, such as the Lammas varieties, Fulcaster, Lancaster Red, Red Fife, Marquis, Rouge de Bordeaux, and Turkey Red.